juripero/ryft-server/docs/restapi.md

 However, it does not transfer all found data, it will just print the number of matches and associated performance numbers.

+Note, this endpoint is protected and user should provide valid credentials.
+See [authentication](./auth.md) for more details.

 ## Count query parameters

 The list of supported query parameters are the following: